nullstack/nullstack.github.io/articles/renderable-components.md

 ---
 title: Renderable Components
-description: Import Nullstack and extend your class from it define an instance method called render which returns any JSX and export the component
+description: All you have to do is to import Nullstack and extend your class from it, define an instance method called render that returns any JSX
 ---

 The simplest component you can make is a renderable component.